 mountain biking at Waipa.
 You can bike either way too which doesn't take too long.

 The rooms face west and east so either way you will have lovely views of the surrounds if you're on the higher levels.
-No air-con though.
+Air-con in some rooms only though.